 The 420 bhp Nissan V8 engined LMPs have been developed with cost control in mind.
 Costs are capped, by regulation for both the entire car, and for spares packages.

 Despite that the LMP3 cars have received much praise from both Professional and Gentleman drivers as providing the power and aerodynamic downforce required to provide a driving experience that comes very close to that offered by their larger and faster LMP2 cousins.

-For the Asian Le Mans Series, the GT category encompasses GTE, FIA GT3 and GT 300 Japan cars.
+For the ACO, GTs are just as important as Prototypes.
+For the Asian Le Mans Series, the GT category encompasses LMGTE, FIA GT3 and GT 300 Japan cars.

-GTE cars are production-based Grand Touring cars with limits and specifications as defined by the ACO for Le Mans endurance racing.
+LMGTE cars are production-based Grand Touring cars with limits and specifications defined by the ACO for endurance racing.
 They are subjected to a Balance Of Performance to ensure parity amongst manufacturers.